 - GIS (Geographical Information System), Database, and Office Tasks: Fellows assist staff on the GIS front by processing field GPS data, developing GIS data layers, producing display maps, performing spatial analyses, and ground-truthing in the field.

-Qualifications: Must be pursuing a graduate or undergraduate degree in natural resources, environmental studies, or equivalent; possess strong written and verbal skills; and have a valid driver’s license.
+Qualifications: Must be pursuing an undergraduate or graduate degree in natural resources, environmental studies, or equivalent; possess strong written and verbal skills; and have a valid driver’s license.
 Proficiency in swimming and paddling (kayak and canoe), as well as the ability to work 10+ hours/day, is required for fieldwork.
 Prior experience with field work, macroinvertebrate identification, and GIS is a plus.
 Strong computer skills are also required, including familiarity with Microsoft Office software such as Access, Word, Excel, and PowerPoint.

 Interested candidates should send a cover letter and resume to UMBS Associate Director Karie Slavik.